 A moment later, we pulled up to the hotel.
 A handsome young valet swung open my door, issuing a brisk welcome.
 “Will you be checking in tonight, madame?” he asked.

 I told him no, we were here for the gala.
 He nodded, offering me his hand, as I gathered the folds of my black lace gown and stepped onto the sidewalk.
 Ahead of me, I saw Melanie chatting amid a cluster of friends and acquaintances.
 The usual crowd.
 She rushed toward me, giving me air kisses and compliments.

 “You look amazing, too.
 Are those new?”
 I reached up to her face, my fingertips grazing the most gorgeous chandelier diamond earrings.

 “Newly acquired but vintage,” she said.
 “Latest apology from you know who.”

 I smiled and glanced around for her husband.
 “Where is Todd, anyway?”

-Emily Giffin is the author of eight internationally bestselling novels: Something Borrowed, Something Blue, Baby Proof, Love the One You’re With, Heart of the Matter, Where We Belong, The One & Only, and First Comes Love.
+Emily Giffin is the author of nine internationally bestselling novels: Something Borrowed, Something Blue, Baby Proof, Love the One You’re With, Heart of the Matter, Where We Belong, The One & Only, First Comes Love, and All We Ever Wanted.
 A graduate of Wake Forest University and the University of Virginia School of Law, she lives in Atlanta with her husband and three children.